 Resorts – Laos vs Cambodia

 I don’t think either country is among the best destinations for those who want to enjoy high-end resorts.
 Either way, both have a few options to explore…

 In Laos, most of the best resorts are in Luang Prabang, which only increases its attractiveness as a tourist destination.
 Some of the best resorts include Lao Spirit Resort (in Luang Prabang), the River Resort ( in Champasak), Nam Ou Riverside Hotel (also in Luang Prabang).

 Cambodia also has a few resorts and high-end hotels.
-In fact, it’s superior to Laos because it has beach resorts and has many more tourists which created the demand for a wide range of accommodation including high-end resorts.
+In fact, it’s superior to Laos because it has beach resorts and many more tourists, which created the demand for a wide range of accommodations, including high-end resorts.
 Two of the best resorts in Cambodia are Song Saa Private Island (right next to Koh Rong) and Phum Baitang Resort (in Siam Reap).

-Summing it up, Cambodia wins this one clearly, but neither of the countries is a top tier destination for resort lovers.
+Summing up, Cambodia wins this one clearly, but neither of the countries is a top-tier destination for resort lovers.

 Which is more eco-friendly?
 Laos or Cambodia?

-This is something that both countries are pretty bad at… Laos and Cambodia aren’t really concerned about the environment and unfortunately, the amount of trash you’ll see on the ground is impressive.
+This is something that both countries are pretty bad at… Laos and Cambodia aren’t really concerned about the environment; unfortunately, the amount of trash you’ll see on the ground is impressive.

-Laos is considerably better than Cambodia, with fewer visible trash, however, this doesn’t mean it’s an eco-friendly country as you’ll quickly see lots of plastic and cans being thrown away to the floor or rivers.
+Laos is considerably better than Cambodia, with less visible trash; however, this doesn’t mean it’s an eco-friendly country, as you’ll quickly see lots of plastic and cans being thrown away to the floor or rivers.
 Consequently, many rivers (and the Mekong in particular) are polluted.